National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 #### Domains

-Tables may contain data from more than one “domain.”
+Tables may contain data from more than one "domain".
 There are currently 36 Domains in OMOP; the 5 primary clinical Domains are Drug, Condition, Observation, Procedure, and Measurement, plus others.
 They classify concepts in the concept table.

 ![Listed in decreasing order by the number of concepts for which we have data in N3C](images/understanding/fig-understanding-060-domains.png){#fig-understanding-060-domains fig-alt="Listed in decreasing order by the number of concepts for which we have data in N3C"}